Endua creates hydrogen-powered clean energy storage, using tech from Australia’s national science agency – TechCrunch

-Hydrogen-based generators are an environmentally-friendly alternative to ones powered by diesel fuel.
+Hydrogen-based generators are an environmentally friendly alternative to ones powered by diesel fuel.
 But many rely on solar, hydro or wind power, which aren’t available all the time.
 Brisbane-based Endua is making hydrogen-based power generators more accessible by using electrolysis to create more hydrogen and storing it for long-term use.
 The startup’s technology was developed at CSIRO, Australian’s national science agency, and is being commercialized by Main Sequence, the venture fund founded by CSIRO and Ampol, one of the country’s largest fuel companies.

 Main Sequence’s venture science model means that it first identifies a global challenge, then brings together the technology, team and investors to launch a startup that can address that problem.
 Through the program, Paul Sernia, the founder of electric vehicle charger maker Tritium, was brought on to serve as Endua’s chief executive officer, working with Main Sequence partner Martin Duursma to commercialize the hydrogen-based power generation and storage technology developed at CSIRO.
 Ampol will serve as Endua’s industry partner.